Despite my love for organization, I am almost always late, and my husband is no better.

 What it is: Checkout 51 is an app much like Ibotta except that it has a limited number of offers.
 So once all of an offer is used up by other people, it is gone.
 Checkout 51 will mail you a check when your rebate total reaches $20.

 My experience: This app operates in almost the exact same way as Ibotta, so I’ve found it to be very easy to use.
-My only complaint is that sometimes I see a rebate before I go grocery shopping, and then, when I get home try to find it again to redeem it, it’s gone.
+My only complaint is that sometimes I see a rebate before I go grocery shopping, and then when I get home to redeem it, it’s gone.

 Time Commitment: About two minutes per shopping trip.